catherinehhu/blog_site/content/blog/chilli-oil/index.md

 Years later, during my first visit to see *yeye* after his stroke, he asked me, "小姑娘，你是谁?" *Little girl, who are you?*

 *Yeye*, who am I?
 I am your youngest granddaughter.
 I am the child you took care of in Canada.
 You gave me my last name.
 I got my love of erhu music from you.
-My nose crinkles the same way as yours when I laugh.
+My nose crinkles in the same way that yours does when I laugh.

+***

 And so, with those six little words, my world shattered.